-CONVICTION: A belief that something is personally important, often because it provides personal benefits.
+CONVICTION: A belief that something is personally important; it provides personal benefits.

-CONFIDENCE: A belief in that something is personally achievable.
+CONFIDENCE: A belief that something is personally achievable.

-- A person believing a behaviour is personally important (high conviction)
+- Believing a behaviour is personally important (high conviction)

-- A person believing the steps are personally achievable (high confidence)
+- Believing the steps are personally achievable (high confidence)

 - Attempting the behaviour change

 Of course behaviour change is considerably more complicated than this!
 However, for our purposes we'll keep it simple and limit it to discussions on assessing and building conviction and confidence.